-What is the real goat of the chanting we do in meditation?
+What is the real goal of the chanting we do in meditation?

 The ultimate state of mind is called anahat—the Infinite Unstruck Sound or vibration.
 It brings intuition, inner strength, and the capacity to be completely open to do what you must do as a unique part of the totality of Being.
 In this state you are joyful, truthful, compassionate, and relaxed.
 Each time you perfect a mantra or shabad, you are like a master musician who can evoke these elevated states of being from the instrument of self.